flood-io/element/packages/docs/versioned_docs/version-2.0/guides/TestSettings.md

 ### stages

- `Array`  (Optional) Since Element 2.0, you can specify the target number of Virtual Users (each running in a separate browser) to ramp up or down to for a specific period.
+ `Array`  (Optional) Since Element 2.0, you can specify the target number of Virtual Users (VUs), each running in a separate browser instance, to ramp up or down to for a specific period.
 This would be helpful for a local load test at a small scale.

+Note that this setting is only applicable when [running test scripts locally](cli#run-a-test-script-locally) with the option `--mu`.

- For example, the below settings would have Element ramping up from 1 to 5 VUs (browsers) for 3 minutes, then staying flat at 5 VUs for 5 minutes, then ramping up from 5 to 10 VUs over the next 10 minutes before finally ramping down to 3 VUs for another 3 minutes.
+ For example, the below settings would have Element ramp up from 1 to 5 VUs (browser instances) for 3 minutes, then stay flat at 5 VUs for 5 minutes, then continue to ramp up from 5 to 10 VUs over the next 10 minutes before finally ramp down to 3 VUs for another 3 minutes.

 ```typescript
 export const settings: TestSettings = {